 Wayne Horvitz (Seattle) is a composer, pianist, and electronic musician.
-He has performed all over the world; performing and collaborating with Bill Frisell, Butch Morris, John Zorn, Robin Holcomb, Fred Frith, Julian Priester, among others.
+He has performed all over the world, performing and collaborating with Bill Frisell, Butch Morris, John Zorn, Robin Holcomb, Fred Frith, Julian Priester, among others.
 He has been commissioned by the NEA, Meet The Composer, Kronos String Quartet, Seattle Chamber Players, Mary Flagler Cary Trust, PGAFF, BAM and others.
-Collaborators include Paul Taylor, Liz Lerman Dance Exchange, Gus Van Sant and Gordon Edelstein.
-He is a 2001, 2002, and 2009 recipient of the Artist Trust Fellowship Award, a 2003 and 2008 Artist Trust GAP Award winner, 2003 and 2006 recipient of the City of Seattle Office of Arts and Culture fellowship, 2002 recipient of the Rockefeller Map Grant for JOE HILL, 16 Actions for Chamber Orchestra, Voices and Improviser, and the 2008 NEA American Masterpieces grant for These Hills of Glory for string quartet and improviser.
+Collaborators include Paul Taylor, Liz Lerman Dance Exchange, Gus Van Sant, and Gordon Edelstein.
+He is a 2001, 2002, and 2009 recipient of the Artist Trust Fellowship Award, a 2003 and 2008 Artist Trust GAP awardee, 2003 and 2006 recipient of the City of Seattle Office of Arts and Culture fellowship, 2002 recipient of the Rockefeller Map Grant for JOE HILL, 16 Actions for Chamber Orchestra, Voices and Improviser, and the 2008 NEA American Masterpieces grant for These Hills of Glory for string quartet and improviser.

-As part of his 2009 Fellowship’s Meet the Artist requirements, Wayne Horvitz conducted the premier of a new work for combined concert band and orchestra, The House that Brings A Smile, which was performed by Seattle’s Washington Middle School music students.
+As part of his 2009 Fellowship’s Meet the Artist requirements, Wayne conducted the premier of a new work for combined concert band and orchestra, The House that Brings A Smile, which was performed by Seattle’s Washington Middle School music students.
 The piece was very challenging for this age group and they did a fantastic job.
-Horvitz rehearsed with them over a ten-week period previous to the concert.
+He rehearsed with them over a ten-week period previous to the concert.

-Most recently, Wayne is the recipient of a 2013 CityArtist Project award from the City of Seattle.
+Wayne is the recipient of a 2013 CityArtist Project award from the City of Seattle.